amerikan/tabtastic/README.md

 - [x] sorts all open tab based on domain
 - [x] eliminates duplicates
 - [ ] grouped by day
+- [ ] port over as chrome extension

 ## Development